ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ### ClickHouse Cloud console

 In the ClickHouse Cloud console, open the service that you would like to connect via Private Service Connect, then open the **Settings** menu.
 Click on the **Set up private endpoint** button.
-Copy the **Service name** for which will be used for setting up Private Service Connect.
+Copy the **Service name** which will be used for setting up Private Service Connect.

 ![Private Endpoints](./images/gcp-privatelink-pe-create.png)